-Following the success of the Catford Cookbook, we decided to launch the Lewisham Cookbook.
+Following the success of the Catford Cookbook, we decided to launch the Lewisham Cookbook - the first in the borough!

 Featuring mouth-watering illustrations from locally-based illustrator Nancy Ellis, it features dishes chosen after speaking with local people about the meals they cook and their cultural significance.
 They range from national dishes of Nigeria, to the meals cooked before the Jewish festival of Yom Kippur, recipes shared by our Romani community, and traditional British favourites.